PolVilniusTech/public.incident.reporting.timeline.md/timeline/have.seconds.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * The Article include statement „abupusius karinius patikrinimus“.
 This could look, that check is one-way check only.
 * The Objective information on military matters, including transparency of military expenditures could be found in the UN.org by Year of 2014 [documents.un.org](https://documents.un.org/symbol-explorer?s=A/69/135&i=A/69/135_2452749).
-Important information should be shared with the United Nations.
+Members share important information with the United Nations.
 They even calculate amounts of emissions from whole Vehicles in the Armies & Militaries...
 * The SAT technologies are used for many reasons, e.g. [eos.com](https://eos.com/blog/eosda-enters-france-with-its-crop-monitoring-platform/).
 Monitoring Your Borders and a lil-bit to the side could be possible.
 Other Question: Does Allies share technologies between themselves or they don't have it either?
 Article of understandingwar.org provide a lot of information about Internet of Things device: Drone.
 In usual peace, this stuff would be used for agriculture sector too.
 ```